deepdrive/deepdrive/README.md

 ## Dataset

+100GB (8.2 hours of driving) of camera, depth, steering, throttle, and brake of an 'oracle' path following agent.
+We rotate between three different cameras: normal, wide, and semi-truck - with random camera intrisic/extrinsic perturbations at the beginning of each episode (lap).
+This boosted performance on the benchmark by 3x.
+We also use DAgger to collect course correction data as in previous versions of Deepdrive.

 1. Get the [AWS CLI](https://github.com/aws/aws-cli)
 2. Ensure you have 104GB of free space
 3. Download our dataset of mixed Windows (Unreal PIE + Unreal packaged) and Linux + variable camera and corrective action recordings